-Teachers are aware that effective Relationship and Sex Education, which brings an understanding of what is and is not acceptable in a relationship, can lead to the disclosure of a child protection issue.
+Teachers are aware that effective Relationship, Sex and Health Education, which brings an understanding of what is and is not acceptable in a relationship, can lead to the disclosure of a child protection or safeguarding issue.
 If a teacher becomes concerned that a pupil is at risk, they should follow the school's child protection and safeguarding procedures.